Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 2. Validate overhead and data quality.

-4. Compare with SDK in instrumented apps, identify gaps.
+4. Compare with SDK on already-instrumented apps — identify gaps.

-5. Decide which apps keep both, which only Beyla.
+5. Decide which apps keep both and which use only Beyla.

 Conclusion

-Grafana Beyla is ideal tool to kickstart observability without long instrumentation project.
-For Go apps and legacy services, immediate value.
-For modern apps with proper SDK, Beyla complements but doesn’t replace.
-Beyla + OTel SDK combination covers observability spectrum with minimum effort.
-For teams on Grafana stack, natural inclusion.
-For Datadog/New Relic teams, Beyla OTLP output = portable.
+Grafana Beyla is the ideal tool to kickstart observability without a long instrumentation project.
+For Go apps and legacy services, the value is immediate.
+For modern apps with a proper SDK, Beyla complements without replacing.
+The Beyla + OTel SDK combination covers the full observability spectrum with minimum accumulated effort.
+For teams on the Grafana stack, it is a natural addition.
+For Datadog or New Relic teams, Beyla’s OTLP output is fully portable.